-- A spouse (wife or husband), A civil partner or an unmarried / same sex partner, providing that you and your partner have lived together for two years or more before you fled your own country to seek asylum. - A child under the age of 18 who is not leading an independent life, is still dependent on the family, is unmarried, is not in a civil partnership and has not formed their own separate family. - A child over the age of 18 under certain circumstances.
-If you wish to apply for an adult child, we advise you to seek legal help as these applications can be complex. - > An adopted child if you have an adoption order and that it was granted by the administrative authority or court in that country and that it was issued in the country where the child is from or is living. - > A child who had been conceived but was born after you left to seek asylum. - Step-children who are under the age of 18 and who were part of your family unit before you fled to seek asylum in the UK.
+- Your spouse (wife or husband), civil partner or an unmarried / same sex partner, providing that you and your partner have been in a relationship for two years or more before you fled your own country (or the country where you normally lived) to seek asylum in the UK. - Your child, or your partners child, under the age of 18 who is not leading an independent life, is still dependent on the family, is unmarried, is not in a civil partnership and has not formed their own separate family. - Your child, or your partners child, over the age of 18 under certain circumstances.
+If you wish to apply for an adult child, we advise you to seek legal help as these applications can be complex. - An adopted child if you have an adoption order and that it was granted by the administrative authority or court in that country and that it was issued in the country where the child is from or is living.
+Your adoption order must also be recognised as valid for the purposes of UK law. - > A child who had been conceived but was born after you left to seek asylum. - Stepchildren who were part of your family unit before you fled to seek asylum in the UK.
 If the other biological parent of your stepchild is alive, you will need to include their formalised permission as evidence.

 Clearly, not all family members can join you in the UK.
 Bringing family members outside of the rules above is very difficult in a family reunion application.
 Instead, you may wish to consider bringing family members on another type of visa.
-For example: they may also be able to apply under other provisions of the Immigration Rules (e.g. Rule 297 or Appendix Child Staying with or Joining a Non-Parent Relative (Protection) or under Appendix FM).
+For example: they may also be able to apply under other provisions of the Immigration Rules (e.g. Part 8, Rule 297 or Appendix Child Relative (Protection) or under Appendix FM: Family Members).